-District and/or Campus Personnel will provide special education and related services in the least restrictive environment to any student between the ages of 3 through 5 that qualifies for special education services in any eligibility category, and any student from birth through age 2 that qualifies for special education services due to a visual impairment or who is deaf or hard of hearing.
-The preschool-aged student's placement will be outlined in the student's Individualized Family Services Plan ("IFSP") (for a student ages 0 through 2) or IEP (for a student ages 3 through 5).
+District and/or Campus Personnel will provide special education and related services in the least restrictive environment to any student between the ages of 3 through 5 that qualifies for special education services in any eligibility category, and any student from birth through age 2 who has a visual impairment, who is deaf or hard of hearing, or who is deaf-blind once the District becomes aware of the child needing services.
+The preschool-aged student's placement will be outlined in the student's IFSP (for a student ages 0 through 2) or IEP (for a student ages 3 through 5).
+However, a home-based instructional arrangement/setting shall be used when the child receives services at home, and a center-based instructional arrangement/setting shall be used when the child receives services in a day care center, rehabilitation center, or other school/facility contracted with the HHSC and an ECI provider/program.

-If the District does not provide preschool programs to nondisabled preschool students, District Special Education Administration will consider whether the District will provide FAPE through other preschool programs operated by public agencies or a private school program.
+If the District does not provide preschool programs to nondisabled preschool students, District Special Education Administration will consider whether the District will provide

+FAPE through other preschool programs operated by public agencies or a private school program.
 In addition, the ARD Committee may also determine that the least restrictive environment for a preschool-aged student is home instruction where appropriate.
 See [AGES 0-5].